dodyvirgiawan/micro-frontend-poc/README.md

 - `single-spa.js` is more `opinionated`, has more additional features (because it directly solves the problem of multi framework MFE).
 Haven't tried it myself, so this conclusion might be premature, will try it in near future.

 - `Webpack Module Federation` is `unopinionated`.
 It starts with the problem of sharing modules, but ultimately act as a tool at core to share module.
-But can be solved in MFE as well (build time, run time).
+But can be used to create MFE architecture as well (build time, run time).
 This is unopinionated, and I think is the best solution right now, because most project is already built with webpack that is already integrated with module federation plugin.

 `Ultimately, it comes back to your use cases/project requirements.
 But if I had to pick one as a fresh start, I would use Webpack Module Federation`